How to Start a Personal Training Business

 Fitness knowledge and enthusiasm.
 Nothing replaces a genuine passion for fitness training and firsthand experience in the field.

 Training experience and education.
-According to the National Strength and Conditioning Association, there are not currently federal or state regulations on the personal training industry.
-While a degree or certificate isn’t required, taking a highly-respected personal training program is advisable.
-This experience can improve a trainer’s credibility and improve their ability to do their job both effectively and well.
+While a degree or certificate isn’t required, obtaining a highly-respected personal trainer certification program is advisable.
+This experience can improve a trainer’s credibility and improve their ability to do their job effectively and well.

 Knowledge of psychology principles.
 A background in or knowledge of psychology principles can help trainers to understand how to better motivate and instill positive habits in their clients.

 First aid certification.
-Taking the time to become certified in first aid can leave a trainer prepared to step in just in case a client ever has a health emergency while training.
+Taking the time to become certified in first aid / CPR / AED can leave a trainer prepared to step in just if a client ever has a health emergency while training.

 Interpersonal skills.
 Personality and interactions with clients are a valuable part of building a business and establishing long-term clients.
 Strong interpersonal skills are an asset in this industry.